Euro banknotes: History

 The euro came into existence on 1 January 1999.
 The euro's creation had been a goal of the European Union (EU) and its predecessors since the 1960s.
 The Maastricht Treaty entered into force in 1993 with the goal of creating economic and monetary union by 1999 for all EU states except the UK and Denmark (though Denmark has a policy of a fixed exchange rate with the euro).

 Though the currency was born virtually in 1999, notes and coins did not begin to circulate until 2002.
 The euro rapidly took over from the former national currencies and slowly expanded around the growing EU.
 In 2009, the Lisbon Treaty formalised the euro's political authority, the Eurogroup, alongside the European Central Bank.

-Slovenia joined the eurozone in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015 and Croatia in 2023.
+Slovenia joined the eurozone on 1 January 2007, Cyprus and Malta on 1 January 2008, Slovakia on 1 January 2009, Estonia on 1 January 2011, Latvia on 1 January 2014, Lithuania on 1 January 2015, Croatia on 1 January 2023 and Bulgaria on 1 January 2026.

 Specification

 There are seven different denominations of euro banknotes: €5, €10, €20, €50, €100, €200, and €500.
 Each has a distinctive colour and size, and displays examples of a historical European architectural style: windows or gateways on the obverse, and bridges on the reverse.
 The architectural examples featured are stylised illustrations of the corresponding style, rather than representations of existing structures.

 The euro banknotes are made of pure cotton fibre, which improves their durability as well as giving the banknotes a distinctive feel.